 ProfessionalsDaniel J. Juceam

-As counsel in the Litigation Department, Daniel J. Juceam's practice focuses on securities litigation and investigations, class actions and other complex commercial disputes.
-Mr. Juceam has substantial experience with the U.S. Securities and Exchange Commission's (SEC) enforcement process, and has also represented corporate clients and individuals in securities class actions, U.S. Department of Justice (DOJ) investigations, federal and state bank regulatory matters and bankruptcy-related matters.
-He also has briefed multiple appeals in the Second, Third and Ninth Circuits.
+As counsel in the Litigation Department, Daniel J. Juceam's practice focuses on securities investigations, class actions, and other complex commercial disputes.
+Mr. Juceam has represented corporate clients, directors, and officers in U.S. Securities and Exchange Commission (SEC) investigations, U.S. Department of Justice (DOJ) investigations, federal and state litigation, federal and state bank regulatory matters, and bankruptcy-related matters.
+Mr. Juceam also serves clients by conducting investigations, counseling, and training.

 In private practice, Mr. Juceam has recently represented:

-- numerous corporate clients and individuals in successfully defending SEC investigations into securities trading, disclosures to investors and accounting;
+- numerous corporate clients, executives, and individuals in successfully defending SEC investigations into securities trading, disclosures to investors, and accounting;

-- a global financial institution in an SEC auditor independence investigation, as well as separate federal and state regulatory investigations, examinations and litigation;
+- a global financial institution in an SEC auditor independence investigation, a congressional investigation, as well as separate federal and state regulatory investigations, examinations, and litigation;

 - a leading pharmaceutical company in a securities class action, in which he helped obtain dismissal of all claims following exclusion of plaintiffs' damages expert just weeks before trial;